 The Shine Test

-This is the simplest of all the tests, you just need to look at the wood pellet.
-However, it’s not the most conclusive, therefore I would always still perform a Snap Test to judge them as good or bad.
+This is the simplest of all the tests, you just need to look at the wood pellets.
+However, it’s not the most conclusive test.
+Therefore, I would always still perform a Snap Test to judge if the wood pellets are good or bad.

-A good wood pellet has a nice smooth surface, with minimal if any cracks.
-A shiny pellet is the sign of a good quality product.
-A dull pellet with surface cracks indicates its not as durable and therefore probably a bad batch of pellets.
+A good wood pellet has a nice smooth surface, with minimal, if any cracks.
+A shiny pellet is a sign of a good quality product.
+A dull pellet with surface cracks indicates its not as durable and, therefore probably a bad batch of pellets.

-So you now know that a wood pellet can go bad if they are not protected from moisture and are handled too roughly.
+So you now know that wood pellets can go bad if they are not protected from moisture and if they are handled too roughly.
 But what about their shelf life?
-Even in ideal conditions will a wood pellet eventually break apart?
+Even in ideal conditions, will a wood pellet eventually break apart?